 Here’s a quick rundown of some of the positions of note.

 It’s probably too little, too late, but the Eagles’ offensive line turned in one of its best performances of the season Sunday night against the Cowboys.

 Sure, it helped that Dallas was without Jay Ratliff, Sean Lee and Bruce Carter, but the offense scored points on six of 10 offensive possessions.
 Nick Foles was sacked just once and had a comfortable pocket for most of the game.
 On the ground, the Eagles averaged 7.0 yards per carry, which help neutralize DeMarcus Ware.
 The Eagles often ran play-fakes right at Ware to slow him down.

 From updated draft position to the future of the offensive line, here are 10 things to know about how the Eagles’ offense matches up with the Panthers’ defense.

-Here are 10 things to know about how the Eagles’ offense matches up with the Saints’ defense.
+Here are 10 things to know about how the Eagles’ offense matches up with the Redskins’ defense.
 If you missed the first cheat sheet, click here.

 Danny Watkins (ankle) practiced all week but is officially questionable for Sunday’s game in Washington.

 “Well, what you end up getting with the [high-ankle sprain], you get tweaks in there and it hinders your lateral mobility,” said Andy Reid.
 “I was proud of him for getting out here and going through what he did.
 He did a nice job with it.
 He’s making progress and we’ll just see how he does here over the next couple days.”